doge1338/ChessKt/README.md

 ./gradlew shadowJar
 ```

-By default, the server will run on 0.0.0.0:8080, you can change that in the server.kt file
+By default, the server will run on 127.0.0.1:8080, you can change that by adding a host:port argument while running
+the server (i.e. `java -jar build.jar example.com:1337`)